-a) Product development: Over the past decade, Ecuador has invested in infrastructure and developed the technical capacity needed to conduct high-level agricultural biotechnology research.
-Despite relying on scientific protocols developed elsewhere, it has made progress on products of national interest (e.g., bananas).
+a) Product development: Over the past fifteen years, Ecuador has invested in infrastructure and developed the technical capacity needed to conduct high-level agricultural biotechnology research.
+Despite relying on scientific protocols developed elsewhere, it has made progress on products of national interest (e.g., bananas, potatoes).

-In October 2016, Ecuador's Minister of Agriculture and the Minister of Industries both announced that the National Institute for Agricultural Research (INIAP), the country's main agricultural biotechnology research body, would start field trials of GE corn from major seed companies for research purposes.
+In October 2016, Ecuador's Minister of Agriculture and the Minister of Industries both announced that INIAP, the country's main agricultural biotechnology research body, would start field trials of GE corn from major seed companies for research purposes; trials that up to date, have not begun.
+During 2019, INIAP held several rounds of meetings with the local industry and the government officials to promote and inform on the benefits of biotechnology.
+INIAP has asked FAS for support to continue with these meetings to promote the technology, however due to the COVID-19 situation the institute's budget has been reduced considerably.